Shades of green: Green in biological nature

 Green is common in nature, especially in plants.
 Many plants are green mainly because of a complex chemical known as chlorophyll which is involved in photosynthesis.
 Many shades of green have been named after plants or are related to plants.
 Due to varying ratios of chlorophylls (and different amounts as well as other plant pigments being present), the plant kingdom exhibits many shades of green in both hue (true color) and value (lightness/darkness).
 The chlorophylls in living plants have distinctive green colors, while dried or cooked portions of plants are different shades of green due to the chlorophyll molecules losing their inner magnesium ion.

+Acid green

+Acid green is a shade of yellow-green.
+Sources differ as to the exact color, but those shown here are representative.

 Apple green

 Apple green is a representation of the color of the outer skin of a Granny Smith apple.
 A darker version of this color has been used for the IRT Lexington Avenue Line since June 1979, when the NYCTA decided to assign line colors to all the routes within the major trunk lines in the Central Business District, plus different colors for services not entering Manhattan.
-By doing this, they scrapped the 1967 colors that were assigned separately to each service.
+By doing this, they scrapped the 1967 colors that were assigned separately to each service, it was also used on locomotives of the London & North Eastern Railway.

 The first recorded use of apple green as a color name in English was in 1648.